-The coronavirus is still a factor heading into 2021, surging in some areas even as vaccine deliveries begin.
+Viruses such as Covid-19 and the flu are still a factor to consider when traveling.
 So now is no time to take your foot off the gas when it comes to staying safe and prepared while traveling.

 That said, it’s helpful to keep those stops to a minimum to limit potential exposure to the virus at gas stations, convenience stores, markets, and public restrooms.
 Don’t forget to wipe off gas pumps and keypads!

 Tip: Stock up on snacks, drinks, and other staples before you take off to avoid entering stores to buy as you go.